agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 Upload the lab data below via the **Upload Data** tool's *Paste/Fetch* option.
 There are two ways you can do this:
 * Download the two files below and then upload them to Galaxy (very slow)
-* Use the URLs from the files below (recommended, fast)
+* Use the URLs from the files below (recommended, fast, see screenshot below)

 [Salmonella_3185_TACGAATC_L003_R1_001.fastq.gz](https://dl.dropboxusercontent.com/s/30cagee5w63dvwq/Salmonella_3185_TACGAATC_L003_R1_001.fastq.gz)